Severson-Group/eMach/docs/source/mechanical_analyzers/rotor_critical_speed_analyzer.rst

 could cause permanent damage to the rotor and the machine.
 Hence, as a designer it is crucial to determine if the rotor design can operate at a targeted operating speed.

 One method to estimate the critical speed of a rotor is by modeling it as an Euler-Bernoulli beam.
-By doing so, analytical equations can be used to estimate where critical speed would occur for a given shaft design.
-The equation [1]_ used to estimate critical speed is shown below:
+By doing so, analytical equations can be used to estimate where the critical speed would occur for a given shaft design.
+The equation [1]_ used to estimate the critical speed is shown below:

 .. math::

    \omega_n = \beta_{fi} \sqrt{\frac{EI}{\rho AL^4}}

 where `E` is the Young's Modulus of the shaft material, `I` is the area moment of inertia of the shaft, `A` is the cross-sectional area of the shaft and `L` is the length of the shaft.
-Note,  :math:`\beta_{fi}` is the numerical constant determined based on the boundary condition of the shaft under rotation.
+Note,  :math:`\beta_{fi}` is a numerical constant determined based on the boundary condition of the shaft under rotation.
 For a rotor shaft levitated in a bearingless machine, the boundary conditiion is typically considered as free-free, which has a numerical value of :math:`\beta_{fi}=4.7`.
 For other boundary conditions, see Figure 1 below .

 .. figure:: ./Images/BoundaryConditionCriticalSpeed.png